usacnation/usac-mlp/README.md

-# USAC Multiloop Messages
+# USAC Websocket/Multiloop Messages

 Extensions to the MyLaps Mutliloop protocol (MLP) have been added to preserve backward compatibility while supporting concepts not included in the original MLP specification.
 Notably, time zones, team driving, virtual loops and virtual sectors.
+The Websocket feed carries multiloop (parsed as JSON) plus additional messages.

 ## Common URLs & Ports (per series)